red28mil/GoPhishReportGeneration/README.md

 Finally we need to add this information back to email opened and clicked link files:

 1.open_add_provider_to_original.csv

 2.click_add_provider_to_original.csv

+Next put all 3 original files back to one file like it was at the start:

+Everything.csv

 Last step convert to an excel file named:
 Report_Results.xlsx

-note: again final report still hasban issue with ignored ip's, i will work on rectifying this.
+note: again final report still has an issue with ignored ip's, i will work on rectifying this.